sathya-py/AutoConveyor/Readme.md

 ## 📌 Overview

 AutoConveyor is a fully automated **video processing pipeline** that integrates with **DaVinci Resolve 19** for video editing, color grading, and rendering, followed by **automated uploads to YouTube**.
+This project is still in progress...

 It is **modular, scalable, and future-ready**, supporting **multithreading, checkpointing, automated tagging, metadata enrichment, and AI-based scene color grading**.